How Much Does It Cost to Build a Deck?

 An elevated concrete deck costs an average of $50 per square foot.
 You can pay anywhere from $30 to $75 per square foot.
 The price you'll pay depends on your location, the slab size, and the finishing materials you choose.

 Elevated concrete decks require strong concrete and steel foundations as they're much heavier than wood or composite decks, hence the increased cost.
-These decks have an interesting, contemporary appearance, and they're very low maintenance.
+These decks have an interesting, contemporary appearance and are very low-maintenance.

 Multi-Level Decks

-Multi-level decks cost $50 per square foot, on average.
-Prices range from $30 to $75 per square foot, based on size and material.
+On average, multi-level decks cost $50 per square foot, but prices range from $30 to $75 per square foot, depending on size and material.
 While not as common, multi-level decks are a great way to add extra entertaining space to smaller homes and can cover two or three stories.

 Just remember that the higher and bigger you go, the more support the deck needs, so the more costs rise.